jtallison/gravity-density/docs/index.md

 Thank you to everyone who watched the recorded performance at the concert yesterday.
 Unfortunately, due to technical unreliability, we must cancel today's live performance for the NIME Conference.

+__If you are curious about the distributed mobile interface, you can explore its basic functionality on your mobile device at:__ [emdm.io](https://emdm.io)

 <script src= "https://player.twitch.tv/js/embed/v1.js"></script>